coco-team/log2model/README.md

 `STCoordOutputter` can generate the `data.csv` for `animator.py`

 ## Implementation
 `Log2model` can be considered a framework for processing log files and has many extension points which will be explained here.
-In addition, it comes with a number of log processors for e.g. generating models, visualization, data mining etc.
+In addition, it comes with a number of log processors for e.g. generating models, visualization, event detection etc.
 It is likely that much of what is explained here will change in the future.
 Currently `Log2model` has support for the SafeTugs and AutoResolver log formats.
 The latter does not originally log to files so an extension has been made to AutoResolver which does this based on the trajectory data.